influxdata/influxdb-client-r/README.md

 data
 ```

-Flux query can [yield](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/built-in/outputs/yield/) multiple _results_ in one response, where each result may contain multiple tables.
+Flux query can [yield](https://docs.influxdata.com/influxdb/cloud/reference/flux/stdlib/built-in/outputs/yield/) multiple _results_ in one response, where each result may contain multiple tables.
 Return value is therefore a named list, where each element is a list of data frames that represent a _result_.
+Data frame represents Flux table.
-In most(?) cases however, there is just a single result and therefore the `query` by default flattens the return value to single unnamed list of tables (data frames).
+Quite often, though, there is just a single result and therefore the `query` by default flattens the return value to simple unnamed list of data frames.
 This behaviour controlled by `flatSingleResult` parameter.

 **Parameters**